 Gay Country Rank: 1/193

-Coventry Pride became a registered Charity in October 2015, following the success of Coventry’s first Lesbian, Gay, Bisexual & Trans Pride in June 2015.
+Coventry Pride became a registered Charity, following the success of Coventry’s first Lesbian, Gay, Bisexual & Trans Pride.
 Following on from becoming a charity, Coventry pride has gone from strength to strength, organising the commemoration for the first time in Coventry of Transgender Day of Remembrance, the celebration of LGBT History month with four well talks and discussions in February.
 Coventry Pride has also organised several community events including the Not-Valentines Day Shindig, and several Love Music Hate Homophobia, Biphobia and Transphobia music gigs at local independent music venue the Tin Angel.

 Coventry Pride’s mission includes the promotion of equality and diversity for the public benefit by organising an annual lesbian, gay, bisexual and trans pride event and other events including but not limited to the commemoration of International Day Against Homophobia and Transphobia (IDAHOT), LGBT History month, Transgender Day of Remembrance, Coming Out day and World Aids day.